evertrue/elk_logstash-cookbook/README.md

 [![Build Status](https://travis-ci.org/evertrue/elk_logstash-cookbook.svg)](https://travis-ci.org/evertrue/elk_logstash-cookbook)

-TODO: Enter the cookbook description here.
+Wraps the [Logstash Cookbook](https://github.com/lusis/chef-logstash) to install a centralized Logstash environnment with Lumberjack certificates and other goodies / optimizations

 # Requirements

+  * logstash
-* `apt` cookbook
+  * apt
-* `some` cookbook
+  * java
-* `another` cookbook
+  * runit

 # Recipes

 ## default

-Short Description

-1. Set up & updates apt using `apt::default`
-2. Install xyz by some proccess
-3. Include various recipes for this cookbook:
+Installs and sets up a Logstash agent

+1. Installs java and runit
+2. Installs Logstash and sets up configuration, plugins, and a service

+## configure

+Configures Logstash with some opinionated defaults like:
-    * `elk_logstash::install`
+  * a lumberjack input
-        - which includes `elk_logstash::another`
-    * `elk_logstash::configure`
+  * an elasticsearch output

-## Stuffs you need to do
+### Stuff you need to do if you use the configure recipe

-Set the following attributes if you are using the configure recipe. see http://logstash.net/docs/1.4.2/inputs/lumberjack
+Set the following attributes if you are using the configure recipe. see [the lumberjack docs](http://logstash.net/docs/1.4.2/inputs/lumberjack)

 ```
 node['elk_logstash']['server']['lumberjack']['ssl certificate'],